uqsquach/Mario-Game-in-Python/README.md

 # Mario-Game-in-Python
-This is a 2D style Mario Game written in Python using tkinter.
-This project was implemented during the time of taking a course in Univerysity of Queensland.
+This is a 2D style Mario Game written in Python using tkinter and was implemented during the time of taking a course in Univerysity of Queensland.

 # Running
 Install python: